-The BU-RU TBRU program is composed of 4 research projects:
+The RU TBRU program is composed of 4 research projects:

 Project 1 – Biomarkers to stratify risk of progression from latent TB infection to disease

 Project 2 – Validation and application of a model of human TB-like latency in rabbits

 Project 4 – Bacterial mechanisms and host pharmacokinetic factors that determine

 persistence in paucibacillary TB